-A Washington Post article gave some insight into what many millennials are choosing to do:
+In a Washington Post article, Daryl Judy, an associate broker with Washington Fine Properties, gave some insight into what many millennials are choosing to do:

 "Some high-earning millennials save money until they are in their early 30s to buy a place and just skip over that starter-home phase.
 They'll stay in an apartment until they can afford to pay for the place they want."